Professor in Mathematical Physics | Heriot-Watt University

-I am a lecturer in the Department of Mathematics of the School of Mathematical & Computer Sciences at Heriot-Watt University, Edinburgh.
+I am a professor in the Department of Mathematics of the School of Mathematical & Computer Sciences at Heriot-Watt University, Edinburgh.
 My scientific research interests lie mostly in the areas of Mathematical Physics and String Theory.

 Extremely Short Bio